premkumar29820/udemyclone-website/README.md

-# udemyclone-website
+# Udemy Clone Website

-A simple Udemy clone built with HTML and CSS, featuring a course listing page, navigation bar, and responsive design.
-Created to practice front-end web development skills.
+A simple Udemy-inspired website built using HTML and CSS.
+This project replicates the basic layout of an online learning platform with a clean and user-friendly interface.

+## Features

+- Navigation bar
+- Course listing section
+- Clean and modern design
+- Built using HTML and CSS
+- Beginner-friendly project

+## Technologies Used

+- HTML
+- CSS

+## Purpose

+This project was created to practice front-end web development skills and improve understanding of website layouts and styling.

+## Author

+Prem Kumar

+## Pages

+- Home Page